The Game Can’t Love You Back

 As the competition between Jamie and Eve starts to heat up, so does their attraction to each other.
 Can they keep their heads in the game, or will they end up getting played?My rating:

-When an electrical fire broke out at Farmington South High School, students especially those who are member of the sports team didn’t have any choice but be absorbed by the Farmington East High School.
+When an electrical fire broke out at Farmington South High School, students especially those who are a member of the sports team didn’t have any choice but be absorbed by the Farmington East High School.

 Female baseball player, Eve “Phenom” Marshall was forced to join the Pirate’s baseball team playing along with their star player, Jamie “Ace” Abrams.
 Not only they’re both vying for the same trophy but they also instantly had the connection but not the kind you are thinking because well, they hate each other.
 A lot.
 Would they ever get along to win the game or the competition between them will just hit the home run?

 Eve is a badass female character who is a strong athlete — driven, confident with an intense determination.
 Though Jaime had done things that supposed to break her, she was someone who would never easily give up.
-The only thing she ever wanted was to have a chance to prove that she’s a team player too because Eve believe in herself that she can play with one of the boys and not just the odd girl out.
+The only thing she ever wanted was to have a chance to prove that she’s a team player too because Eve believes in herself that she can play with one of the boys and not just the odd girl out.

 Gender-based eligibility where female players and even coaches who, more often than not are marginalized and undervalued is an ongoing issue in the world of sports.
-And as timely as it is, I love how the author made a character out of Eve as a shout out to every female athlete who strongly believe that gender shouldn’t matter as long as you are passionate and love what you are doing.
+And as timely as it is, I love how the author made a character out of Eve as a shout out to every female athlete who strongly believes that gender shouldn’t matter as long as you are passionate and love what you are doing.

-On the other hand, Jaime may carries an air of arrogance and could be a complete jerk at times but as I read the story, I found out that he was a kind, tender person with a big heart who will do anything to help his mother and protect his sister.
+On the other hand, Jaime may carry an air of arrogance and could be a complete jerk at times but as I read the story, I found out that he was a kind, tender person with a big heart who will do anything to help his mother and protect his sister.
 I finally understood why getting the Cy trophy or scholarship was very important to him because beneath his hard-ass personality lies someone who’s experienced rough times.

 Sports romance needs a lot of research like any other genre such as fantasy or science fiction and just by reading every detail of play the story had which was believable without a doubt, I knew instantly Karole Cozzo did hers too.
 She even watched Pitch to give more justice to the sports aspect of the story and was also able to address topics like breaking stereotypes, gender equality, living under government assistance program and an issue about bullying.